 Create your own medicine.

 Now that you have your home apothecary set up, get carried away making your own medicine!
 There are lots of things that need time to prepare, so you’ll want to make sure you give yourself enough time to prepare them.
+This post talks about the things I always forage and make in the fall to be ready for cold and flu season.
 Tinctures take about 4 weeks to infuse.
 So do infused oils for salves, although you can do a quick oil infusion if you’re in a pinch.

 I keep a lot of my individual herbs separate for use in teas and decoctions.
 Since these don’t take much of any processing time, it’s easier that way.
 After my tinctures are done infusing, I strain the herbs out of them and store the tincture in jars in the apothecary.
 If I need to take these tinctures frequently, I’ll put them into a small dropper bottle to keep in my purse or on my nightstand.